 We only recruit academically strong, personable and ambitious people to train with Tees.
 Our trainees are a big part of the firm’s future, as they progress through their training, into qualification and beyond.
 In fact, 8 of our current partners, started their careers as trainees at Tees!

-The application process for training contracts starting in September 2021 and 2022 is now closed.
+Please note the application process for training contracts starting in 2023 and 2024 is now closed.

 If that sounds like you then we would like to hear from you.